R-Millager/asr4csd/python_for_asr_tutorial_day4.md

 ### **Inaccurate speaker diarization**
 - Try increasing the model confidence threshold or using a higher-quality audio file.
 - You can also test Pyannote on a **smaller segment of your audio** before running the full file.

+---

+## Congratulations!

+Once you have successfully added diarization to your toolkit, you have all of the key elements of a transcription ready for analysis.
+In [Step 5](python_for_asr_tutorial_day5.md), we will spend a little more time combining the output from these two processes to create and view your output.